mg-wunna/mg-wunna/public/blogs/awesome-development-based-icon-library/content.md

-# Awesome Development-Based Icon Library

-As developers, we've all been there - spending hours searching for the perfect tech stack icons for our portfolio or project documentation.
-The endless quest for transparent PNGs, consistent styling, and proper scaling can be frustrating.
-Let me share my journey to finding the perfect solution.

 ## The Icon Hunt Struggle

 A few months ago, I was building my developer portfolio and wanted to showcase the technologies I work with.
 What seemed like a simple task turned into a time-consuming challenge: